This medicine is subject to additional monitoring. This will allow quick identification

 What TALTZ is used for

-TALTZ is used to treat a skin condition called plaque psoriasis, which is caused by inflammation affecting the skin.
+Plaque psoriasis is a skin condition caused by inflammation affecting the skin.
 TALTZ

-reduces the inflammation and other symptoms of the disease.
-TALTZ is used in adult patients with moderate-to-severe plaque
+pain.
+TALTZ is used in adult patients with moderate-to-severe plaque psoriasis who

 TALTZ has not been studied in patients under 18 years of age.

 TALTZ may be used in elderly patients aged 65 years and over.

 TALTZ is available only with a doctor's prescription.

 TALTZ is not addictive.